jptrinh/jp-input-basic/README.md

 # WW-FORM-INPUT

 This is an element for Weweb, to display an input.
+It make the input type and debounce value bindable.

 ## Installation